seandaniel/notes/README.md

 ```
 src/
-├── components/        # Components have their individual partial
+├── components/        # Components have their individual partial imported into the component
 │   ├── Header.tsx
 │   ├── Notes.tsx      # All 5 notepads with functionality from context.tsx
 │   ├── _header.scss